Fatsa: Social unrest in 1970s-1980s

-Turkish military conducted an operation called OperationTarget (Turkish: Nokta Operasyonu) against the town.
+Turkish military conducted an operation called Operation Target (Turkish: Nokta Operasyonu) against the town.

 On 8 July 1980, the Turkish Army surrounded Fatsa.
 On 9 July the General Staff of Turkish Armed Forces, General Kenan Evren arrived at Fatsa.
 On 11 July 1980, the army moved into the town, and Mayor Sönmez and 300 others were arrested by the army.
 OperationTarget is believed to be the rehearsal for the 1980 Turkish coup d'état led by Gen. Kenan Evren.

 Throughout this turbulent period, Fatsa lost a significant number of its people as they migrated away to jobs in Turkey's larger cities or abroad.
 Immigrants from Fatsa constitute the largest proportion of the Turkish community in Japan.

 Current

 The current mayor of Fatsa is İbrahim Etem Kibar from the conservative AK Party.